 Step 2: Pressure Cook

 - Prep the rice: Rinse brown basmati rice 2-3 times under running water.
-Assemble rice in any oven safe bowl that fits in the instant pot.
-Add water, salt, oil and give it a stir. (pic 6)
+Assemble rice in any oven-safe bowl that fits in the instant pot.
+Add water, salt, oil and stir. (pic 6)

 - Add the rice: Place a trivet in the pot with curry and place the rice bowl on top of that. (pic 7)

-- Close the lid and cook: Close the lid and set pressure cook or Manual for 22 minutes, high pressure, on sealing mode.
+- Close the lid and cook: Close the lid and select Pressure Cook or Bean mode for 30 minutes at high pressure, on sealing mode.
 Once that time is done, wait for the pressure to release naturally for at least 10 minutes, followed by a manual release (quick release).
 If not in a rush, let it release naturally all the way.
 Open the lid when the pin drops. (pic 8)

-- Check the seasoning and mash chickpeas: Taste the seasoning, then adjust if needed.
-Using the back of your ladle, mash a few peas against the sides of the pot, this makes the curry creamy.
+- Check the seasoning and mash chickpeas: Taste the seasoning and adjust if needed.
+Using the back of your ladle, mash a few beans against the sides of the pot, this makes the curry naturally creamy.
 To thicken more, simmer for a few minutes.
-Garnish with cilantro and serve with rice or roti!
-Optionally, lightly squeeze in lime or lemon to your liking.
+Garnish with cilantro, and optionally, lightly squeeze in lime or lemon to your liking.

 Accessories Needed for Pot-in-Pot Brown Rice